Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-RG3Oa3un-cg.md

 ### Transcript

-> when will vehicles be paintable i'm pretty sure they will be paintable in the future i'm not sure when uh i mean uh the next major update might be update five so it might be in there who knows we'll see but um yeah we'll have to see
+> when will vehicles be paintable i'm pretty sure they will be paintable in the future i'm not sure when, i mean, the next major update might be update five so it might be in there who knows we'll see but, yeah we'll have to see